“I’d like to work on being more assertive.”

 After reading through those descriptions, did one of them ring true for you?
 You might notice that with certain people you communicate in one way and with others you communicate in a different way.
 Or maybe there is a difference in your personal vs. professional life.
 For many of my clients who are living outside of their home country, they find that being in a new country or culture, often in a place where they don’t speak the language, has influenced their communication style.
 In an attempt to adapt to the new culture they sometimes inadvertently step off of the stage.

-If you’re realizing that you often step off the stage and that this is affecting your feelings of self-worth and confidence, you might consider working with a mental health professional to increase your assertiveness skills and address unhelpful beliefs that maintain passive communication styles.
-If you’d like to find out if I’d be a good fit for you as a therapist, don’t hesitate to contact me for a free 15-minute consultation.
+If you’re realizing that you often step off the stage and that this is affecting your feelings of self-worth and confidence, you might consider working with a professional to increase your assertiveness skills and address unhelpful beliefs that maintain passive communication styles.